Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What are we made of?
-We are made of our habits.
-Or, as Aristotle said, "We are what we repeatedly do.
-Excellence, therefore, is not an act but a habit."
-This quote emphasizes that it is our habits that shape our character, not single actions.
-This is important to our daily lives because we become who we are through the habits we develop.
-To become our best selves, we must focus on developing habits that lead to excellence.
+What must come before a masterpiece?
+An amateur.
+Or, as Ralph Waldo Emerson said, "Every artist was first an amateur."
+This quote reminds us that everyone starts off as a beginner and has to work hard to achieve success.
+It encourages us to stay humble and keep striving for improvement, no matter our current level of success.
+This quote is important to me because it keeps me motivated to reach my goals, and to not be discouraged by any failures or roadblocks I may face.

 <!-- </quote> -->